 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-We’ll use ROE to examine Armada Hoffler Properties, Inc. (NYSE:AHH), by way of a worked example.
+By way of learning-by-doing, we'll look at ROE to gain a better understanding of Armada Hoffler Properties, Inc. (NYSE:AHH).

 How Do You Calculate ROE?